wunderwuzzi23/blog/content/posts/zero-trust.md

 **The network is hostile** and that is something security experts agree upon and keep highlighting.

 **Zero Trust** is typically used to refer to the fact that the network infrastructure cannot be trusted.
-However, remote management endpoints are constantly permanentely exposed to untrusted networks, especially corporate devices that are often exposed to quite hostile networks (such as laptops and phones)
+However, remote management endpoints are constantly **permanentely** exposed to untrusted networks, especially corporate devices  are often exposed to quite hostile networks (such as laptops and phones).

 >To this day, malware, adversaries and red teams  move through environments via remotely exposed endpoints, most of them time actually using dedicated management endpoints.